 - Create a bonus incentive for hitting goals in quality, productivity and waste.
 (If pay has to be cut, add a bonus for greater gains if goals are achieved.)

-- Meet with employee regularly to update progress, issues and new challenges.
+- Meet with employee regularly to coach and discuss progress, issues and new challenges.

 What are your thoughts or experiences on this?

-Managers that use the “hammer” as their initial strategy generally cause way more problems than they solve.
-Companies and managers that value employees as partners reap the benefits of higher loyalty, engagement and productivity.
-Companies that don’t see poorer results.
+In conclusion, managers that use the “hammer” as their initial strategy generally cause way more problems than they solve.
+In contrast, companies and managers that value employees as partners reap the benefits of higher loyalty, engagement and productivity.
+Likewise, companies that don’t, see poorer results.
 It isn’t rocket science, or is it?